 Trait # 2 — Calling All CTAs!

-DD Agency has been promoting and tracking events for nearly a decade.
+DD Agency has been promoting and tracking events for over a decade.
 We have seen thousands of messages, we have written many of them, and A/B testing is what we do — it’s in our company DNA.
-Within this testing, our clients have agreed to different CTA options [just in case, CTA stands for “Call To Action”] in order to see what gets the best results.
+Within this testing, our clients have agreed to different CTA options (CTA stands for “Call To Action”) in order to see what gets the best results.

 Event invitations are obviously focused on an event or a slice of events for the semester.
 Hopefully, you are thinking that the primary CTA should be about “registering” or “submitting an RSVP” for this event because that is what works best.
 You need to make that the primary offering.
 But, event invitations should never be limited to just that.
 DD’s research has shown that event invitation emails that offer 3+ secondary calls-to-action generate the highest click rate, nearly 60% higher than the average.

-My mother-in-law often uses the phrase, “Moderation in all things including moderation.”
+My mother-in-law often uses the phrase, “Moderation in all things, including moderation.”
 How does this apply, you might ask?
-If you are writing a 2-sentence invitation or are putting together a social media boosted campaign, having 4 CTAs will be overwhelming to the reader — so don’t do that.
+If you are writing a 2-sentence invitation or are putting together a social media post, having 4 links or CTAs will be overwhelming to the reader — so don’t do that.

-However, if the enrollment/marketing team is designing (or redesigning) your entire student email comm flows or your institution's entire recruitment strategy (including emails, web assets, etc) for events as you head into the next cycle, make sure you include at least one primary CTA button and 3 or more secondary CTAs on the items that should be laced with more.
+However, if you are designing (or redesigning) your entire student email comm flows or your institution’s entire recruitment strategy (including emails, web assets, etc) for events as you head into the next cycle, make sure you include at least one primary CTA button and 3 or more secondary CTAs on the items that should be laced with more.

 Trait # 3 — Don’t Forget the Thank You

-It’s tempting to think of event campaigns mostly as an invitation campaign — a one-way outreach mechanism.
-But outbound marketing is never just about pushing the message or alerting the audience, it’s about encouraging engagement and creating interest (which is demonstrated through interaction with the content — opening an email, viewing a social post, responding to a CTA, etc).
-With this in mind, effective event campaigns should never be void of ‘thank you’ messages - our appreciation that the reader interacted with our material!
+It’s tempting to think of event campaigns mostly as invitation campaigns — a one-way outreach mechanism.
+But outbound marketing should NEVER just be about pushing the message or alerting the audience.
+It’s about encouraging engagement and creating interest (which is demonstrated through interaction: opening an email, clicking on a social post, responding to a CTA, registering for the event, etc).

-Maybe you are thinking to yourself, “I never read the auto-reply messages that I get after I fill out a form.”
-I understand (and I appreciate your candor) but this is not the fault of the message.
-Perhaps you never read them because the sending company (or agency) did not provide a compelling reason to open or click through the content.
-On average, though, our clients achieve a seriously strong open rate of over 75% on ‘thank you’ trigger emails to event registrants.
+On average, our clients achieve a seriously strong open rate of over 75% on ‘thank you’ trigger emails to event registrants.
 Even better, 1 in 4 of those opens will click through the CTAs within the message.

 Not only is the message important to “confirming the activity” of the prospect, but the proliferation of primary and secondary CTAs in the ‘thank you’ message(s) will perpetuate the engagement and potentially speed up the conversion to the next stage of the enrollment process.
-Underestimating the value of these messages could, unknowingly, halt the engagement of a student who is actually ready for more.
+Underestimating the value of these messages could, unknowingly, halt (at the very least, hinder) the engagement of a student who is actually ready for more.

 Beyond Vision to Implementation

-The year 2020 can be viewed as the critical pivot for many enrollment management practices - and, let’s face it, some of them really needed to be changed.
-Admittedly, while some of the transitions within the past 12 months have been hard to swallow, the process evaluation and product of the struggle have been rewarding.
-Hopefully, changes to your events and campaigns can be viewed the same way!
+Since I got started in higher ed (way back in 2007), many enrollment management practices have changed a great deal, and, let’s face it, some of them really needed to change.
+Admittedly, while some transitions are hard to adopt, the exercise of evaluation and outcomes of the struggle are oftentimes rewarding and should lead to better results.
+Hopefully, changes to your events and event marketing campaigns will be viewed the same way!

-As you think about your event campaigns, including changes that you need to make for the upcoming cycle, the tactics described above can lead your team and your institution to better results...including more engagement, more attendees, and more transformed lives because of higher education, which is all of our goals at the end of the day, right?
+As you think about your upcoming event marketing campaigns, the tactics described above can lead your team and your institution to better results, including more engagement, better registrations, and transformed lives because of the product of higher education that you are offering.

 Want to brainstorm together?
 Connect with me.